KyleWilliford/Blackjack/README.txt

 6. ???
 7. Profit.

-You could also compile the project in VS or another IDE.
+You could also compile the project in VS 2010 or another IDE.
 There may be compatibility errors if you try to compile using GCC or another C compiler (not tested).
 I used Visual Studio 2010 to compile and test this program, on Windows 7 Ultimate, 64-bit.

 NOTICE:
 This is a work in progress.
-This is not intended for (any future) commercial release.
+This is not intended for (any) commercial release.
 Please do not use this code in any of your projects.
 Ask me for permission if you wish to contribute (I prefer ideas rather than code contributions, if any).

 You can contact me at willifordkyle@hotmail.com or via my account on Github (not checked regularly though).